Fujita388/HOSVD/README.md

 ## Summary
 SVD does not take into account the multidimensionality of data.
 Compared with SVD, HOSVD is more useful for the approximation of higher-order data.
-HOSVD can be applied to game theory such as Tic-Tac-Toe AI.
+This can be applied to game theory such as Tic-Tac-Toe AI.

 ## task1.py